 The Office of Student Veteran Success is dedicated to helping veterans get the resources they need to succeed in a classroom environment.
-The Office provides comprehensive support to student-veterans and their families in an atmosphere of respect for their service to the nation.
-The Office is committed to helping the veteran community achieve academic excellence at the university and occupational success once they leave.
-The Office hopes to further the cause of veterans on campus and in the community through education, administrative services, job advisement, and community outreach.
+The Office provides comprehensive support to student-veterans, active duty, guard/reserve students and their families in an atmosphere of respect for their service to the nation.
+The Office is committed to helping the veteran and military-affiliated community achieve academic excellence at the university and occupational success once they leave.
+The Office hopes to further the cause of veterans on campus and in the community through education, administrative services, job advisement, community outreach and peer fellowship.
 Specific services offered include:

-- Student veteran advocacy
+- · Student veteran advocacy;

-- · University support services referrals
+- · University support services referrals;

-- · VA counseling and health services referrals
+- · VA counseling and health services referrals;

-- · Computer and printing resources
+- · Computer and printing resources;

-- · Peer support
+- Peer support;

-- · Lounge study area, refreshments
+- · Lounge study area, refreshments;

-- · Veteran and Community Based Events
+- · Veteran and Community Based Events;

-- · Specific needs based test proctoring
+- · Specific needs-based test proctoring;

-- · Work Study via The VBA Work Study Management System
+- Work Study via The VBA Work Study Management System.